 Doesn’t a transcription give everything away?
 That’s true.
 Readers won’t have much reason to listen to the podcast after reading the transcription.
 But it may convince them to listen to future episodes or explore more of your existing content.

-If you have the attention span, make small notes during your recording about things that should go into the show notes.
+Make small notes before, during, and after the recording about things that should go into the show notes.
 For instance, if your guest makes a great sound bite or an especially compelling point, jot the time down so you can find it later.
 This will make it easier to compile strong show notes afterwards.

 As you create your podcast show notes, keep your text skimmable and easy to consume.
 People rarely read every word on the page.